 It’s a fun, but actually really challenging thing to do.
 How many puzzles does it take?
 Will people understand them?
 Does everything need to be relevant, or are a few red herrings okay?

 We’re now at the point where, after over a year of work, we’re trying our escape game out for real, as you may have seen.
 We were lucky to work with Agent November in the development process – they gave us some amazing advice.
 If you get a chance to go along to one of their own escape rooms we’d highly recommend it!
+This was also another great moment when we got to work closely with public engagement colleagues at the School of Life Sciences, particularly Erin Hardee.
+One of the key aims for the Centre is to benefit from and provide benefit to the School.
+This was definitely one of those synergistic moments.

 What we hope we’ve reached is something that’s fun, but challenging.
 It’s imaginative, but not a million miles from reality.
 We may have simplified some of our molecules, but the process should really reflect the research that we do here at WCAIR.
 If you’ve been along, let us know what you thought about it!